-VLOOKUP is an Excel function to lookup and retrieve data from a specific column in table.
+VLOOKUP is an Excel function to lookup and retrieves data from a specific column in a table.
 VLOOKUP supports approximate and exact matching, and wildcards (* ?) for partial matches.
 The “V” stands for “vertical”.
 Lookup values must appear in the first column of the table, with lookup columns to the right.

 Lookup a value in a table by matching on the first column

 - value – The value to look for in the first column of a table.

 - table – The table from which to retrieve a value.